 - Washington County Sheriff’s Department: 500 Western Maryland Parkway, Hagerstown

 This training focuses on how to recognize, respond to and prevent overdoses.
 Training participants will also learn opioid types, community statistics and how to administer naloxone.
 After completing the training, participants will receive naloxone and an overdose prevention kit.

 Strengthening Families Program (SFP) – Parenting Classes

-The Strengthening Families Program (SFP) is an evidence-based family skills training program for high-risk and general population families that is recognized both nationally and internationally.
-SFP is effective because it was specifically crafted to increase Protective Factors and reduce the Risk Factors that lead to both substance abuse and youth depression.
-SFP teaches–and has parents and youth practice–skills involved in bonding (creating warm, loving relationships), setting clear, firm boundaries (rules against antisocial behavior, including drug and alcohol use), and monitoring their children’s emotional well-being and activities to see that they always stay in an alcohol and drug-free social environment.
+The Strengthening Families Program (SFP) is an evidence-based, family skills training program for high-risk and general population families that is recognized both nationally and internationally.
+SFP is effective because it was specifically crafted to increase protective factors and reduce the risk factors that lead to both substance abuse and youth depression.
+SFP teaches – and has parents and youth practice – skills involved in bonding (creating warm, loving relationships); setting clear, firm boundaries (rules against antisocial behavior, including drug and alcohol use); and monitoring children’s emotional well-being and activities to see that they always stay in an alcohol and drug-free social environment.